- Which Lens Do I Need?

 If portraits are your passion then investing in a great portrait lens will really elevate your work.
 Portrait lenses offer a shallower depth of field, which creates that desirable soft blurry background while keeping your subject perfectly sharp.
 Some great portrait lenses to start shooting with are the EF 50mm f/1.8 STM and RF 50mm f/1.2L USM.

 EOS M Series

 |EF-S Lens||Not compatible||Via Mount Adapter EF-EOS R. Crops image by 1.6x||Fully compatible||Via Mount Adapter EF-EOS M. No cropping effect|

 |EF Lens||Fully compatible||Via Mount Adapter EF-EOS R. No cropping effect||Crops image by 1.6x||Via Mount Adapter EF-EOS M. Crops image by 1.6x|

 Explore the full range of Canon lenses here and find the right lens for you and your shooting style.

-Canon Collective ambassador Jenn Cooper explains everything from focal lengths and aperture values to the different types of available lenses and when to use each one.
+Canon Photographer Jenn Cooper explains everything from focal lengths and aperture values to the different types of available lenses and when to use each one.